SnapperGPS/snappergps-pcb-2-2/README.md

-# snappergps-pcb-2-2
+# snappergps-pcb-2-2-LiPo

 This is an alternative version of the original SnapperGPS receiver.
-Just like [V1.0.0](https://github.com/SnapperGPS/snappergps-pcb), [V2.0.0](https://github.com/SnapperGPS/snappergps-pcb-2), and [V2.1.0](https://github.com/SnapperGPS/snappergps-pcb-2-1), it is a small, low-cost, and low-power GNSS receiver intended for non-real-time wildlife tracking.
+Just like [V1.0.0](https://github.com/SnapperGPS/snappergps-pcb), [V2.0.0](https://github.com/SnapperGPS/snappergps-pcb-2), [V2.1.0](https://github.com/SnapperGPS/snappergps-pcb-2-1), and [V2.1.2](https://github.com/SnapperGPS/snappergps-pcb-2-2) it is a small, low-cost, and low-power GNSS receiver intended for non-real-time wildlife tracking.
 It employs the snapshot GNSS technology, which offloads the computational expensive data processing to the cloud, and:

-* Measures 26.3 mm x 32.0 mm,
+* Measures 26.3 mm x 28.5 mm,

-* Operates for more than a year on two button batteries,
+* Operates on a lithium-ion polymer battery,

-* Weighs 10.1 g,
+* Weighs about 8 g (without the battery),

 * Has enough memory to provide about 22,000 position fixes,